 Less serious and temporary conditions

-Some temporary conditions can cause a higher than normal MPV.
+Some temporary conditions can cause a higher than normal platelet count.
 A doctor may order a retest a few days or weeks later when this happens.
 Some common reasons that platelets are temporarily elevated include:

 - recovering from a recent injury